skeletordapps/skeletorlabs-contracts/README.md

-# 📦 Smart Contracts Portfolio
+# 📦 SkeletorLabs Smart Contracts

 Welcome to the public Skeletor Dapps Portfolio smart contracts repo -- built with [Foundry](https://github.com/foundry-rs/foundry) — a blazing-fast, modular toolkit for Ethereum development.
 This repo contains auditable, tested, and gas-efficient contracts written in Solidity.